vacekj/nextjs-template/README.md

-# Macek Next.js Template
+# Next.js Template

-This is a combination of the Next.js Typescript template with the TailwindCSS template with some added features on top.
+This is a combination of the Next.js Typescript template and the TailwindCSS template with some added features on top.

 Features
 - Typescript